WHAT ARE PEOPLE FOR?

 “Protest that endures, I think, is moved by a hope far more modest than that of public success: namely, the hope of preserving qualities in one's own heart and spirit that would be destroyed by acquiescence.”

 In 2011, Berry focused his thought into the Berry Center in New Castle, KY.
-As he nears 90, the center continues his work, “the work of changing our ruinous industrial agriculture system into a system and culture that uses nature as the standard, accepts no permanent damage to the ecosphere, and takes into consideration human health in local communities.”
+As he turns 90, the center continues his work, “the work of changing our ruinous industrial agriculture system into a system and culture that uses nature as the standard, accepts no permanent damage to the ecosphere, and takes into consideration human health in local communities.”

 Chat GPT is here to stay.
 Chatter on, if you must.
 AI will only grow and take away more jobs.
 But to preserve “heart and spirit,” we should all ask the question Wendell Berry framed more than thirty years ago.